toli444/Books-store/README.md

 cd ./apps/books-stock
 ```

-In this folder create a `.env` file and declare env variables by following `.env.example` example.
+In this folder create an `.env` file and declare env variables by following `.env.example` example.

 Then: